-Click on the domain for which you want to download the certificate.
-The Certificate Settings will be displayed.
+Click on the domain for which you would like to download the certificate.

-To save your SSL certificate on your computer, click Download in the section Advanced Settings of your SSL certificate.
+To save the SSL certificate on your computer, click Download in the Advanced settings section next to SSL certificate.

-To save your intermediate certificate on your computer, click Download in the section Advanced Settings of your intermediate certificate.
+To save the Intermediate certificate on your computer, click on Download in the Advanced settings section next to Intermediate certificate.

-You now have all the certificate files you need to install the SSL certificate and can start transferring them to your server.
+You now have the files required to install the SSL certificate and can transfer them to your server.

-- If the SSL certificate download file is a .zip file, this means it already contains the root certificate by the Digi-Cert certification authority.
-As a rule, you can ignore the root certificate as it is already present in the server's memory reserved for certificates.
-The root certificate has always the highest number of all the certificates.
+If you receive a ZIP file when downloading the intermediate certificate, it also contains the root certificate of the certification authority (DigiCert).
+You can usually ignore the root certificate as it is already in the server's certificate store.
+The root certificate is always the certificate with the highest number.

-For example, if your zip file contains the two certificate files intermediate1.crt and intermediate2.crt, then intermediate2.crt is the root certificate.
+Example: If your ZIP file contains the certificate files intermediate1.crt and intermediate2.crt, the latter is the root certificate.